 That extra dose of caffeine can have an effect on your body that’s similar to drinking two or three cups of coffee.

-You can see why it’s popular with people who are trying to stay awake without addiction to caffeine.
+You can see why it’s popular with people who are trying to stay awake (without being addicted to coffee.)

 Well, the espresso is ground up much finer than regular coffee.
 It makes it easier for the water to pass through them at a high speed.